 Kwik Trip has generously donated the gas that we need.
 Join us in thanking them by shopping at their stores!

 On July 28th, 2004, nasa introduced our first major project to the public: a pontoon boat dubbed the S.S.
-Squirrel (pictured at top of page)!
+Squirrel (pictured above)!
 This boat is available at no charge to anyone with a disability and their family and friends, veterans, senior citizens over the age of 72, nursing facility groups, adult foster home groups, high school special education groups, youth groups, and other organizations working with the elderly, youth, or persons with disabilities.
 We got a new boat in 2015!
 We hope you take advantage of the boat and enjoy the water.

 The S.S.
 Squirrel is a fully accessible vessel loaded with extras!
 It is equipped with a Roll-A-Ramp for easy on-and-off access for all users, a canopy for protection from the elements, and life vests for all passengers.
 Whether you want to go on a fishing adventure, a cruise on Lake Onalaska, or simply enjoy the sights and sounds of the backwaters of the Mississippi River, this is for you!
 All outings are guided by a trained captain who understands the boat and lake waters.